BDC Hamburger Icon

 Mintzberg management theory explained

-Henry Mintzberg, an author on management best practices and a professor of management studies at McGill University, differs by prioritizing the personal experience and aptitude of employees.
+Henry Mintzberg, an author on management best practices and a professor of management studies at McGill University in Canada, differs by prioritizing the personal experience and aptitude of employees.
 He argues that hierarchy and structure in the workplace should change often according to the shifting needs of the organization, as well as the skills, talents and predispositions of workers.
-Mintzberg advocates for a management practice that simplifies and delegates tasks as much as possible, allowing individual employees to grow, develop and take on responsibilities as needed.
+Mintzberg advocates for a management practice that simplifies and delegates tasks as much as possible, which allows individual employees to grow, develop and take on responsibilities as needed.

 Kanter management theory explained